Mar-Issah/Exercise-Tracker--FCC/README.md

   ```sh
     https://marsiya-fcc-extracker.glitch.me/api/exercise/new-user
    ```
-2. The user can make a GET request to the route below to get an array of all users.
+2. The user can make a /GET request to the route below to get an array of all users.
 Each element in the array is an object containing a user's username and _id.
     ```sh
     https://marsiya-fcc-extracker.glitch.me/api/exercise/users
    ```